 Morgan Harris: Morgan has raced in the championship for four years in his bright yellow car and has progressed year on year.
-Forty three year old operations manager along with his wife and young child enjoy the atmosphere both on and off of the circuit.
-Morgan took part in the 2015 annual charity ride event at Castle Combe circuit raising much need funds for two great charities.
+Forty something year old operations manager along with his wife and young child enjoy the atmosphere both on and off of the circuit.
+Morgan took part in the 2016 annual charity ride event at Castle Combe circuit raising much need funds for two great charities.